European river cruises are, in my opinion, the best way to visit the heart of Europe. Sure, I love cruise ships and cruises that go around Europe.

 If you want to explore a variety of small towns and port cities and not have to pack and unpack, you need a river cruise.
 Viking River Cruises is the dominant player throughout Europe, so finding a river cruise to fit my schedule was easy.

-On the Viking Lif for a Danube, Main and Rhine European river cruise.
+Viking Lif review on a Danube, Main and Rhine Europe river cruise.

 Inaugurated in 2014, the Viking Lif is currently one of 40 “Viking Longships” in Viking’s fleet of 60 river ships around the world.
 These ships (and they really are like ships) carry up to 190 passengers on three decks.
 There’s an elevator that goes between the Middle and Upper decks where you’ll find most of the action and staterooms.